vpaulino26/Local-Event-Discovery-Social-Planner/docs/METRICS.md

 ### Adoption Metrics (cam)
 - **Adoption (New User Signups)**: Tracked automatically through Firebase Authentication.
 Each new account creation is recorded with Firebase automatic event `sign_up` which includes parameters `method` (email/password), `timestamp`, and `user_id`.
 Retrieved from Firebase Authentication dashboard under "Users" tab showing user creation dates.
 Growth tracked as new authenticated users per day/week/month.
 No additional implementation needed - Firebase Auth handles this automatically.

+### Median Time to Add Event to Calendar
+- Tracking how long it takes after clicking the 'add event to calendar' button for user's calendar to update

+### CTR for an Event on the Golden Path
+- This is done with Firebase Analytics custom event